Adopting a Pet: Choose Wisely

 Be Sure of the Reputation

-There are many irresponsible and even some illegal sources of companion animals, that it pays to be very careful where you choose and adopt your pet.
+There are many irresponsible and even some illegal sources of companion animals.
+It pays to be very careful where you choose and adopt your pet.

 I would be very wary of Craigslist or other online ads.
-While they may be legitimate listings, this is also often a 'dumping ground' for stolen animals.
+While they may be legitimate listings, these ads are also often a 'dumping ground' for stolen animals.